💡“Building Confidence Through Innovation: From Theatre Projects to Global Solutions”

 Confidence to handle high-stakes, complex problems

 This long-considered concept eventually evolved into LEAFix, built on years of observation, planning, and intrapreneurial experience.
-I took the advice of a successful innovator who suggested I bring a colleague onboard as a partner to support the development of the problem I had originally spotted in 2003.
+I took the advice of a successful innovator who suggested I bring a colleague onboard as a partner to support and help create the solution to the global patient problem I'd identified back in 2003.

 Reader Tip: